grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # Worklog

+change queue.delete to remove timeout update dbReview tests to support status

 Need tests for the following;
-queue
-queue-process
 queue-stop
 queue-delete
-change queue.delete to remove timeout queue-change job test null options.
+queue-change
+queue-process
+queue

 ## List of Changes and Events